Area Rundown: Noosa

 Sunshine Reef is an extensive system which sits in around 25-30m of water and continues south for quite a long way.
 Being such a large reef, the challenge here lies in finding where the bait and predators are sitting.
 They’re usually there somewhere but there’s not always enough time in the day to find them and catch a few before having to head back in, so it pays to keep your eyes very well peeled on your sounder as well as on the water for flickering bait, current lines or active birds to focus your efforts on for pelagics.
 There are also plenty of reefies to be caught out here and the variety is increased with the depth so be prepared to hook and lose a few monsters should you choose to fish deep.

-The current can absolutely crank out here so be careful and know your limits, but this current also brings with it good fishing for pelagics and unlike the shallower spots, the Spaniards here can stay on the bite for a bit longer during the day so if a few laps over Jew Shoal aren’t producing and you’re up for a big day it’s often worth biting the bullet and heading east!
+The current can absolutely crank out here so be careful and know your limits, but this current also brings with it good fishing for pelagics and unlike the shallower spots, the Spaniards here can stay on the bite for a bit longer during the day so if a few laps over Jew Shoal aren’t producing it’s often worth biting the bullet and heading east!

 Sunshine Reef is a looooooong paddle and will probably leave you shattered on comp day, but it can be rewarding!